Dasharo/docs/docs/unified-test-documentation/generic-test-setup.md

 #### OS installation

-1. Power ON the DUT
+1. Power on the DUT
 1. Enter the boot menu using the `BIOS_SETUP_KEY`.
 1. Select the `Boot Menu` and press `Enter`.
 1. Select the USB stick and press `Enter`.